The Other Side of MS

 Guest: Dr. Dee • May 12, 2025

-Dr. Dee, a veterinarian and owner of Birch Island Veterinary Center, shares her personal connection to MS through her husband's former spouse and why she became an annual donor to the National MS Society.
+Dr. Dee shares her personal connection to MS through her husband's former spouse and why she became an annual donor to the National MS Society.

 S3_E6: Cori - Sometimes, MS Is a Lesson for the Ones Who Watch